 Amber Vlangas

-Ms. Vlangas is a veteran of the United States Marine Corps and has over 20 years of experience in marketing, fundraising and public relations for a variety of nonprofit and public organizations.
 She has participated at the grassroots level with the ACLU Smart Justice Campaign, Center for Rational Justice Studies, Healing Connections Restorative Justice Conference, and more.
-She is a frequent speaker and panelist for presentations that explore the collateral consequences of criminal convictions and public registries, and the co-host of the podcast, Amplified Voices.
 In 2019, she served as a member of the Employment Subcommittee of Connecticut’s Council to Study the Collateral Consequences of a Criminal Record.
-Ms. Vlangas a prominent thought-leader on several platforms including Twitter, and maintains a personal website at Amber Speaks Up.
+Ms. Vlangas is a prominent thought-leader in the movement to end cycles of sexual harm, abolish the sex offense registry and end civil commitment.
+She maintains a personal website at Amber Speaks Up

 Jason